TitasDas/Tinytots/README.md

 # Tinytots
 The direction initially set for this, is to uncover sentiment or more broadly emotion in almost any kind of text that may be of interest to you as an end user.
 My first step would be to start with fairytales and folklore but anyone is welcome to run these or explore with any kind of novel that they would like.
 You can find the updated list **here**.

+Personally, I have enjoyed reading fairytales as a kid and even as an adult.
+Other children's books like Alice in Wonderland have been quoted by a few while teaching/understanding human psychology.
+These tales emobody realities which remain relevant for a child well into their adult life.

 ## Motivation

 - What is the difference between or are there any differences between fairytales and other kinds of novels (say for adults)?
 What is that difference, can we describe it or understand it in a better way so as to improve search results or book recommendations?